Policy Number: 8.500

 - Use of National Park College computing resources for commercial or political purposes, unless within the scope of the employee’s duties.

 - Use of software, graphics, photographs, or any other tangible form of expression that would violate or infringe any copyright or similar legally recognized protection of intellectual property rights.

 - Activities that would constitute a violation of any policy of NPC’s Board of Trustees, including (but not limited to) the College’s non-discrimination policy and its policy against sexual harassment and sex discrimination.

 - Intentionally transmitting, storing, or receiving data, or otherwise using computing resources in a manner that would constitute a violation of local, state or federal law, including (but not limited to) obscenity, defamation, threats, harassment, and theft.

 - Attempting to intentionally bypass, nullify, and/or override security and system integrity procedures.

 - Attempting to gain unauthorized access to a remote (non-NPC) network or remote computer system.

 - Exploiting any computing resources system by attempting to prevent or circumvent access, or using unauthorized data protection schemes.

 - Performing any act that would disrupt normal operations of computers, workstations, peripherals, or networks.

-All users of the College’s computing resources are responsible for reading and understanding this policy.
+All users of NPC’s computing resources are responsible for reading and understanding this policy.